MTH229 with Julia

 Some sections use the Julia programming language.
 For Julia, the computer-lab “projects” are on WeBWorK and there should be sufficient background material therein to work through the details.
 IN the notes here can be found additional detail for those seeking it.
 For a more thorough introduction, visit Calculus with Julia.

 Installation details for Julia are at the end of this page, but most students will use a departmental web server to access Julia.
-In a pinch, there are binder instances (resource-constrained) that can be used: Jupyter: Binder; and Pluto: Pluto on Binder.
+In a pinch, there are online instances (resource-constrained) that can be used:

 These notes are broken into different sections, where most all sections have some self-grading questions at the end that allow you to test your knowledge of that material.
 The code should be copy-and-pasteable into a Julia session.
 The code output is similar to what would be shown if evaluated in an IJulia cell, our recommended interface while learning Julia, though some may like the Pluto interface as well.